and Open Finance

-Open banking resp. open finance will change and have a lasting impact on the banking industry.
-The Swiss Bankers Association recognises the significant potential of open banking for the financial centre.
+Open banking and open finance will change and have a lasting impact on the banking industry.
+The Swiss Bankers Association recognises the significant potential for the financial centre.
 It considers market-based solutions as key to maintaining the trust of customers.

 Potential for all market participants

 Changing customer needs, new stakeholders and innovative technologies are posing challenges for traditional banks.
-In light of the increasingly fragmented value chain, where customers are being served by a large number of different financial services providers such as banks, fintech companies and service providers from other industries, it is no longer a question of whether open banking resp. open finance will establish itself, but in what form.
+In light of the increasingly fragmented value chain, where customers are being served by a large number of different financial services providers such as banks, fintech companies and providers from other industries, it is no longer a question of whether open banking and open finance will establish themselves, but in what form.

 The Swiss Bankers Association is closely monitoring this process.
-It recognises the significant potential of open banking resp. open finance for all market participants and is therefore actively contributing to the establishment of framework conditions that facilitate business models based on open banking and thus increase the competitiveness of Switzerland’s financial centre.
+It recognises the significant potential of open banking / open finance for all market participants, and is therefore actively contributing to the establishment of framework conditions that facilitate the corresponding business models and thus increase the competitiveness of Switzerland’s financial centre.

 Trust especially important

 The Swiss Bankers Association recognises the opportunities that arise from opening interfaces and collaborating with third parties.
-However, it is key that this opening be not just one-sided.
-The mutual exchange of data provides added value to all stakeholders, namely customers, third-party providers and banks.
+However, it is crucial that this opening is not just one-sided.
+The mutual exchange of data provides added value to all stakeholders – customers, third-party providers and banks.

-The opening of interfaces and the increased exchange of data also give rise to new challenges.
-Especially in the area of data protection and cybersecurity.
+The opening of interfaces and increased data exchange also give rise to new challenges, especially in the area of data protection and cyber security.
 For Swiss banks, the protection of customer data is fundamental.
-The exchange of data must therefore take place at the highest technical level, which must be ensured not only by the banks involved, but also by the third-party providers.
+Data exchange must therefore take place at the highest technical level, which must be ensured not only by the banks involved, but also by the third-party providers.

-The Swiss Bankers Association defines open banking as a business model based on the standardised and secure exchange of data between the bank and reliable third-party providers or between different banks.
+The SBA defines open banking as a business model based on the standardised and secure exchange of data between the bank and reliable third party providers, which can also be other financial services providers.